 With more than 50 oceanfront dining, shopping and entertainment opportunities, this South Bay landmark is considered a one-stop destination for all things fun and interesting.
 The Redondo Beach Pier also is a great place to take in some panoramic and coastline ocean views while on a leisurely stroll, enjoy a variety of water activities, hear some live music and pick up a souvenir for someone special.
-Here are some of great things to do at the Redondo Beach Pier, plus directions for getting there and more.
+Here are some of the great things to do at the Redondo Beach Pier, plus directions for getting there and more.
 If you haven’t been to the Pier, it’s a definite must when visiting sunny Redondo Beach!

 Most Popular Restaurants for Dining Out